lagz0ne/smdb/README.md

-# smdb
+# SMDB

-State-machine DB is a service built on top of Statemachine to orchestrate business flows using XState
+SMDB stands for State-Machine-Database.
+This is a service to orchestrate business flow utilizing XState